Tarik458/ascent-egx-demo-code/readme.md

 # Ascent 2.0

-Respository for Ascent 2.0.
+Repository for Ascent 2.0.
 Please see below for style guidance across the project.

 # Unity Style Guide